 Live events are returning to Melbourne stages, and thanks to Together Again at the Palais Theatre you’ve got a stack of great choices coming your way in January.
-Playing two shows in the special series – that sees you sitting onstage with some of your favourite artists while they perform – is Melbourne hip hop, indie duo Big Words.
+Playing four shows in the special series – that sees you sitting onstage with some of your favourite artists while they perform – is Melbourne hip hop, indie duo Big Words.

 Inspired by the likes of Frank Ocean, Amy Winehouse, Mark Ronson, Daniel Caesar and Khruangbin, Big Words combine big harmonies with a lush, heady mix of alt R&B, indie-pop, and soul.

 Since being discovered busking by Ghostface Killah during Wu-Tang Clan’s 2016 Australian tour, Big Words have gone on to support the likes of Hobo Johnson and Tash Sultana and take the stage at some of our biggest festivals including Beyond The Valley, Grapevine Gathering, and Wildlands.

 With live music off the cards for most of 2020, Big Words used the time to create, releasing their Cherry mixtape in September – an eclectic, 10-track journey made up of the discarded leftovers from their upcoming debut album.